 It is important for website operators to prevent HTTP Error 404 pages.
 This applies to internal 404 error pages on your own website as well as external 404 error pages on other websites.
 There are numerous free tools that can help you find these broken links more easily.
 Three of the best and most popular are

 Google Search Console (formerly known as "Google Webmaster Tools"): If you already have a Google account and your website is registered there, you should use the Google Search Console option.
-404 errors found by the Google crawler are displayed in the web tool and can also be marked as corrected here.
+Any 404 errors found by the Google crawler are displayed in the web tool and can also be marked as corrected here.
 With additional functions, you can find errors in robots.txt files and correct them with the help of Crawling-Find out how often your website was crawled by Google crawlers.

 Dead Link Checker: One of the easiest and fastest tools for finding internally and externally linked 404 pages is Dead Link Checker.
 With this web app you simply enter the URL of the website to be inspected and then start the check.
 Here you have the option of checking an individual website or an entire page.
 The app lists all tracked error pages with Status codes and URL on.